Social Security Disability

 Your impairment(s) must significantly limit your ability to do basic work activities, for example walking, sitting, seeing, and remembering.

-Step 3 – Is your condition found in the list of disabling condition?
+Step 3 – Is your condition found in the list of disabling conditions?

-Social Security maintains a Listing of Impairments for each of the major body systems that are so severe they will automatically consider you disabled.
+Social Security maintains a Listing of Impairments for each of the major body systems.
+Lupus is listed under Immune System Disorders in section 14.02.

 Step 4 – Can you do the work you previously did?